Hall of Mirrors: Functions

-During the 17th century, the hall's main purpose was to serve as a kind of covered promenade for Louis XIV's visit to the chapel.
-He entered the gallery at least once a day and from 1701, the king's bedroom lay behind the middle wall of the gallery.
-Courtiers assembled to meet the king and members of the royal family and might make a particular request by intoning: "Sire, Marly?".
-This was the manner in which nobles were able to obtain a much sought-after invitation to one of the king's house parties at Marly-le-Roi, a villa Louis XIV had built north of Versailles on the route to Saint-Germain-en-Laye.
+In the 17th century, the hall's main purpose was to serve as a kind of covered promenade for Louis XIV's visit to the chapel.
+He entered the gallery at least once a day and from 1701, the King's bedroom lay behind the middle wall of the gallery.
+Courtiers assembled to meet the King and members of the royal family and might make a particular request by intoning: "Sire, Marly?".
+This was the manner in which nobles were able to obtain a much sought-after invitation to one of the king's house parties at the Château de Marly, a villa Louis XIV had built north of Versailles on the route to Saint-Germain-en-Laye.

-Its central location and size predestined the Hall of Mirrors as a place for court festivities such as the wedding of the Duke of Burgundy (the Petit Dauphin) with Marie Adélaïde of Savoy, the wedding of Louis, Dauphin of France and Maria Teresa of Spain in 1645 and the wedding of Louis XVI and Marie Antoinette in 1770.
+Its central location and size predestined the Hall of Mirrors as a place for court festivities such as the wedding of the Louis, Duke of Burgundy with Marie Adélaïde of Savoy, the wedding of Louis, Dauphin of France and Maria Teresa Rafaela of Spain in 1645 and the wedding of the Dauphin, future king Louis XVI, and Marie Antoinette in 1770.
 In the successive reigns of Louis XV and Louis XVI, the Hall of Mirrors continued to serve for family and court functions.

 Embassies, births, and marriages were held in this room.
 The most celebrated event of the 18th century on 25 February 1745 was the celebrated Yew Tree Ball.
 It was during this costume ball that Louis XV, who was dressed as a yew tree, met Jeanne-Antoinette Poisson d'Étiolles, who was costumed as Diana, goddess of the hunt.
-Jeanne-Antoinette, who became Louis XV's mistress, is better known to history as the Marquise de Pompadour.
+Jeanne-Antoinette, who became Louis XV's mistress, is better known to history as Madame de Pompadour.